5 authoring tool examples to help you make the best choice

 This list of 5 elearning authoring tool examples will give you a quick rundown of what to expect different types of authoring tools offer you.

-5 different authoring tool examples
+5 different types of authoring tools

-Cloud-based authoring tools
+Cloud-based multimedia authoring software examples

 Cloud-based software has grown significantly in popularity in the past few years.
 With the rise of cloud software giants like Dropbox and Google Drive, more and more people are experiencing the freedom and collaboration that cloud-based software brings.
 A cloud-based elearning authoring tool gives you the same benefits and more!
 Allowing your team to work together faster and smarter.